Rakeela/dragora-notes/2021-3-16-Fifty-Second.md

 ---

 My environmental sciences class has an optional essay to fill in for one missed assignment.
 It's on ending world hunger.
 I think I'll do it.
-I like essay assignments.
+I like essay assignments about trying to fix big global issues.
 I skipped one discussion without excuse, so it'll fill in that slot.

 I don't intend to plan out the essay here in *this* note, but...
 World hunger is kind of one of those big hopeless topics.
 What is the real problem?
 People in backwards conservative societies have lots of unprotected sex, even when life is miserable and bringing children into it is direly unethical.
 I am not being bigoted in favor of my own ancestors when I say that, as I would *greatly* prefer my peasant ancestors had been sterilized by ethical concerns.
 No sapient should have to suffer the condition of being incarnate on Earth, even in today's era when we have improved so much beyond the imaginations of our ancestors.
 It's unconsciable that people reproduced *in* the time of our ancestors.
 They must have been completely insane.